 loc\x the local portion of global dense matrix glob\x.
 Scope: local Type: required Specified as: a rank one or two array containing numbers of the type indicated in Table 15. desc\a contains data structures for communications.
-Scope: local Type: required root The process that holds the global copy.
+Scope: local Type: required Specified as: a structured data of type psb\desc\type. root The process that holds the global copy.
 If root = -1 all the processes will have a copy of the global vector.

 Scope: global Type: optional Specified as: an integer variable $-1 \le ix \le np - 1$ , default -1. iglobx Row index to define a submatrix in glob\x into which gather the local pieces.
+Scope: global jglobx Column index to define a submatrix in glob\x into which gather the local pieces.
+Scope: global Type: optional Specified as: an integer variable.

-Scope: global Type: optional Specified as: an integer variable $1 \le ix \le matrix\data(psb\m\)$ .
+Specified as: an integer variable $1 \le ix \le matrix\data(psb\m\)$ .